Languages of Canada: Indigenous English

-The varieties of English spoken by Indigenous people are phonologically influenced by their first or traditional languages.
+The varieties of English spoken by indigenous people are phonologically influenced by their first or traditional languages.
 This has resulted in an identifiable dialect spectrum distinct from other Canadian English dialects.
-Due to the ongoing stigmatization of Indigenous cultures, Indigenous children could be wrongly diagnosed as having a speech impairment or a learning disability, when what is identified by medical professionals are simply the dialectal features.
+Due to the ongoing stigmatization of indigenous cultures, indigenous children could be wrongly diagnosed as having a speech impairment or a learning disability, when what is identified by medical professionals are simply the dialectal features.

-Some written works use Indigenous English dialects.
-For example, Maria Campbell's Stories of the Road Allowance People is a collection of Métis folktales.
+Some written works use indigenous English dialects.
+For example, Maria Campbell's book Stories of the Road Allowance People is a collection of Métis folktales.
 An excerpt from that work illustrates the type of speech used by Elders in rural Métis communities during her research, but some stories were collected in Cree or other languages and translated into dialectical English by Campbell:

 Lunenburg English

 Spoken in Lunenburg and Lunenburg County, Nova Scotia, this moribund dialect is sometimes called "Lunenburg Dutch" due to its rooting in the large Kurpfalzisch and Württembergisch population who settled the town.
 Although the German language subsided significantly, the English of the town and county continue to be marked by its influence.
 Indeed, the pronunciation in Lunenburg county is the only Canadian community to be non-rhotic.
 The accent features Canadian raising and so flight [ˈflʌɪt] has a different vowel from fly [ˈflɑɪ], and the noun house [ˈhoʊs] has a different vowel from the verb house [ˈhɑʊz].
 In Lunenburg, the phrase about a boat contains two identical stressed and two identical unstressed vowels: /əˌboʊt ə ˈboʊt/, rather than the Standard Canadian English /əˌbaʊt ə ˈboʊt/, with distinct stressed vowels.
-Due to German influence, there is the tendency to pronounce /w/ in witch the same as /v/ as in van.
+Due to German influence, there is a tendency to pronounce /w/ in witch the same as /v/ as in van.
 Another example is the lack of the dental fricatives /θ/ and /ð/, which are replaced by the alveolar stops /t/ and /d/ (rendering "thank" and "tank" homophonous as /ˈtæŋk/), and the "t" at the end of words is usually silent: "get" becomes "ge."

 For example, here is a sample of a conversation between two people: